-In ACT windshield may have a strip of tint with any light transmission level applied only on the top 10% of it, or the area above the highest point of the windshield that is swept by a windscreen wiper.
+In ACT windshield may have a strip of tint with any light transmission level applied only on the top 10% part, or the area above the highest point of the windshield that is swept by a windscreen wiper.

 ACT law clearly states no other coating or tinting is permitted on windscreens which reduces light transmission.
 This means that installing fully transparent UV overlay is legal.

-Side windows to the immediate left and right of the driver, side windows back of the driver, and rear window (rear windshield) can all 35% VLT or more.
+Side windows to the immediate left and right of the driver, side windows back of the driver, and rear window (rear windshield) can all have 20% VLT or more.